Roberto Narducci

 Roberto Narducci (14 August 1887 – 10 February 1979) was an Italian architect and engineer of the Modernist and Novocento movements.

 Life

 Narducci was born in Rome, into a middle-class family.
 After receiving his technical 'licenzia' in 1903–04, he obtained a diploma in architectural decoration from the Arts and Industry Museum of Rome in 1909.
 In the same year he won a competition to become a designer for the Italian state railway company, Ferrovie dello Stato.

-From 1920-21 he enrolled in the three-year program at the Regia Scuola Superiori di Architettura, and from there he received his degree in Civil Architecture in 1923.
+From 1920 to 1921 he enrolled in the three-year program at the Regia Scuola Superiori di Architettura, and from there he received his degree in Civil Architecture in 1923.
 In 1930 passed the qualification examination to become a practicing professional engineer.

 In his lifetime, working under the Ministry of Communications (now within the Ministry of Transport) he designed approximately 40 railway stations, both new buildings and post-war reconstructions and about ten Post Offices.
 He frequently worked with his colleague Angiolo Mazzoni.
 He died in Rome, aged 91.